mrwizardwizard/GNU-Linux-Configuration/etc/init.d/README.md

 Don't forget to set the device name "dev wlan0" (use ifconfig or ip address to find out).

-for cake, you can use flowblind if you only have one network connection, flows if you have multiple network connections opened simultaneously.
+for cake, you can use flowblind if you only have one network connection, triple-isolate if you have multiple network connections opened simultaneously.

 **settxpower**